Most important reasons to compare odds

 - American Odds: Also known as Moneyline Odds, this is the most popular odds representation format in the US, but can be a little more complicated to understand.
 These odds are represented by a positive (+) or a negative (-) sign.
 If it is a positive number, it shows your profit on $100 that you wage.
 So if the odds are +150, you will get a profit of £150 for every £100 you put in, making your total payout £250.
 Negative odds represent the amount of money you have to wager to win a profit of £100.
 So if a particular team has odds of -130, this implies that you have to wager £130, to get a profit of £100.
 This makes your total payout £230.

 It is useful to understand the above-mentioned representations of odds.
 This also makes odds comparison easier.
 In addition to this, it helps you know the game and which team is expected to perform better than the other.
+If you’re looking to get into a couple of other sports as well, try our best tennis odds page.

 How are football odds calculated?